 There is no additional charge for the RAN Quality Standard assessment process as it is included in the £100 Membership fee (for the first three calendar years of Membership).

-If you have concerns about the time this will take, Contact Us informally.
+If you have concerns about the timescale to complete the assessment, you can Contact Us informally.

 You can directly contact our Trustees who have involvement with the Quality Standard assessment process by emailing QS[at]readingadvicenetwork.org.uk